ludecieldev/LudsGit/README.md

     Doxygen Documentation: Uses the DenverCoder1/doxygen-github-pages-action to generate and deploy documentation to the gh-pages branch.

+## Tips

+Don't forget to complete the github actions and your secrets with the needed tokens, SSH key and discord Webhook.
+Feel free to edit if needed
+If you're running on arch, it seems that you'll have to add "-e" on each line of the `make help`.

 ## 👥 Contributing

 Feel free to fork this repository and submit pull requests to enhance the functionality or fix any issues.